andreas-apostolatos/Courseware-on-Finite-Element-Methods/README.md

 This folder contains all classes and functions needed for the unit testing performed by means of the Live Script ``main_unitTests.mlx``

 ## Concepts
-Finite Element Methods, lightweight structures, Timoshenko beam, Reissner-Mindlin plate, transverse-shear locking, high-order basis functions, assumed natural strain, Hellinger-Reissner principle, slenderness study, convergence study, analytical solutions, Live Functions, Local Functions, Symbolic Math Toolbox&trade, plotting, unit-testing, Git-integration, ...
+Finite Element Methods, lightweight structures, Timoshenko beam, Reissner-Mindlin plate, transverse-shear locking, high-order basis functions, assumed natural strain, Hellinger-Reissner principle, slenderness study, convergence study, analytical solutions, Live Functions, Local Functions, Symbolic Math Toolbox&trade, plotting, unit-testing, Git-integration, MATLAB Projects

 ## Suggested Audience
 All engineering disciplines, such as, civil engineers, mechanical engineers, etc.

-## Time
-20 minutes

 ## Workflow
 Firstly, open the project file CoursewareonFiniteElementMethods.prj to have all the folder dependencies resolved.
 Then, open Live Script **main.mlx**, go to Section **Quick guide**, select any of the desirable Live Scripts from the list, and hit Run!